 Special Features: All GoCamp camper vans have the basics above, and each van also has its own unique features.
 You’ll be sent a detailed list of all the items included in the van before your trip so you can plan accordingly.

 Extra Passengers: Traveling with more than four people?
 This van can accommodate 7 passengers.
 Let us know if you need extra bedding, a tent, more camp chairs, etc.

 Range: This van is available for travel in the greater Cascadia Region (OR, WA, ID, MT, CA) and British Columbia.

-Pets: Pets are considered on a case-by-case basis for travel in Mt Hood.
+Pets: Pets are allowed in Mt Hood.

 24-Hour Roadside Assistance: Mandatory.
 You must either purchase Coach-Net's 24-Hour Roadside Assistance package as part of your rental, or show proof of comparable 24-Hour Roadside Assistance (such as AAA PREMIUM).

 May - Sept: $175/night w a 5 night minimum

 Oct - Apr: $150/night w a 2 night minimum

 Pick Up and Drop Off: North Portland, near the Adidas campus.